KayhanQ/hagura/about.md

 permalink: /about/
 ---

-I'm an iOS developer by day, and theretical origamist by night.
-If I had one dream it would be that everyone I know read Cixin Liu's Three Body Problem series.
-Lately I've been working on a book of cow poems.
+Hey, let's talk about something.
+If you haven't read Cixin Liu's Three Body Problem series you should do that first.
+Lately I've been working on a collection of short stories.